 Dates and tickets

-The exhibition should run from February 21st through to August 31st, 2020.
+The exhibition should run from February 21st through to sometime after August, 2020.
 Entry to the exhibition comes with a normal museum entrance ticket* (or use a Vienna Pass, for example, for one-time access).

 How to get to the museum

 Just find your way to the MuseumsQuartier.
 The Leopold Museum is the very obvious building off to your left as you come through the main entrance.
-A few weeks after the exhibition begins, the new viewing platform on top of the museum opens, so watch for that from the end of April.
+Sometime after the exhibition begins, the new viewing platform on top of the museum opens, so watch for that.

 Address: Museumsplatz 1, 1070 Vienna